dvssajay/New_World/README.md

 (1) Train each network for five times by changing the checkpoint name -- (Run1, Run2,...).

-(2) After, training use the test scripts for evlauating the networks, use appropriate test script according to total heads in the network.
-For baseline testing script is denoted with "_BS" (test_10_BS.py & test_100_BS.py).
-The ensemble preditions are only implemented for tetsing script with 8 heads (test_multi_10.py & test_multi_100.py. make sure the correct chekpoint path is set for the network.
+(2) After, training use the test scripts for evaluating the networks, use appropriate test scripts according to the total heads in the network.
+For baseline, the testing script is denoted with "_BS" (test_10_BS.py & test_100_BS.py).
+The ensemble predictions are only implemented for the testing script with 8 heads (test_multi_10.py & test_multi_100.py.
+Make sure the correct checkpoint path is set for the network.

-(3) Feed the results from five runs into the t-test.py script, that performs a statistical significance test with mean & standard deviation calculation.
+(3) Feed the results from five runs into the t-test.py script, which performs a statistical significance test with mean & standard deviation calculation.

 ### Code reference